guilherme-boschetti/MyMoney/README.md

 ------------------------------

-PS: A valid google-services.json file under app folder is required to run this project.
+PS: A valid google-services.json file into app folder is required to run this project.